antFB/antFB/docs/react/getting-started.en-US.md

 ## Compatibility

-Ant Design React supports all the modern browsers and IE8+.
+Ant Fable React supports all the modern browsers and IE8+.

 But we need to provide [es5-shim](https://facebook.github.io/react/docs/working-with-the-browser.html#browser-support) and other polyfills for IE8/9, and [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) is a better choice.
 What's more, use [react@0.14.x](https://facebook.github.io/react/blog/2016/01/12/discontinuing-ie8-support.html) to support IE8.